DevBoiAgru/DevBotAgru/README.md

 Help: command syntax: !dhelp

-AI reply: command syntax: !db prompt
+AI reply: command syntax: !db prompt with cooldown to prevent spamming and rate limiting.

 Auto replies with a GIF if your message contains the word Balls